The Beatles on DVD: FAQ

 Q: What do the colours mean?

-BLUE is for a location, RED is for the name of a program.
+A: BLUE is for a location, RED is for the name of a program.

 Q: Why are programs listed by airdate rather than taping date?

 A: In many instances, the taping date is not known, and I felt viewers might remember the airdate better.
-Consequently,
+Consequently, RED items are arranged chronologically by date of transmission, whereas BLUE items are listed on the day they occured.

 Q: How do you choose whether to list items in blue or red on the year-by-year pages?

-RED, whereas an event that wasn’t primarily organised for broadcast purposes (such as a concert, or a film premiere) is listed in BLUE.
+A: Generally speaking, a performance or interview recorded for a particular program is listed in RED, whereas an event that wasnt primarily organised for broadcast purposes (such as a concert, or a film premiere) is listed in BLUE.
 Exceptions to this rule include most television interviews conducted on the way to, or from, such events.
-For instance, Paul McCartney’s interview backstage after an awards ceremony would be listed in BLUE, whereas if he sat down specifically with the reporter, it would be in RED.
+For instance, Paul McCartneys interview backstage after an awards ceremony would be listed in BLUE, whereas if he sat down specifically with the reporter, it would be in RED.

 Q: Why do items taped on different dates sometimes appear on the same page?

 A: When a report features archival footage (i.e. taped at an earlier date), each archival capture is linked to the relevant page.
-Click
+Click here for such an instance.

 Q: What do the letters and numbers given before the name of the available source stand for?

 A: They're just my own archival system.
-The letter D is for (bootleg) DVD, F is for video file, V is for VHS, while X is for a DVD I've seen but don’t have in my collection.
+The letter D is for (bootleg) DVD, F is for video file, V is for VHS, while X is for a DVD I've seen but dont have in my collection.
 Other letters indicate legitimate releases.

 Year-by-year pages.

-Q: I don’t see all the interviews taped on a particular day.
+Q: I dont see all the interviews taped on a particular day.

 A: Multiple telecasts of the same interview are listed only once on the year-by-year page, on the earliest date of transmission.
 This is also the case for successive interviews taped by different reporters before the same background.
 Interviews taped in front of different backgrounds are listed individually (because they may not look as if they were recorded on a single day).
 Each of these is listed separately in the relevant day-by-day page.